Experiential Learning Depot

 12. Organize student/community mentorships:

-For example, I had a student who did a PBL about hobby farming.
+For example, I had a student who did a PBL related to hobby farming.
 He connected with a local rancher for resources and expertise, but the relationship didn't end there.
 The ranchers asked my student back to the ranch for a summer internship.

 How to use the community as a resource education quote by George Whitman